fdesign1/matiCV-modern3/content/authors/admin/_index.md

     # date_end: 2020-12-31
     summary: |
       - Assembly operations, electrical circuits and electronic devices.
-      - Engines and electric functionality
+      - Engines and electric functionality.
       - Analysis of risks connected to security conditions.
       - Informatics Technology and communications